clartaq/cwiki/resources/private/md/Rethinking_the_CWiki_UI.md

 ## The Sidebar Should Not Scroll with the Page View ##

 I can't tell you the number of times that I've been reading the bottom of a long page and wanted to access something in the [[About the Sidebar|Sidebar]], but it had scrolled off the top of the page.
-Instead, it should scroll only if it is too long to fit in the current view and the user initiates scrolling themselves. **FIXED**
+Instead, it should scroll only if it is too long to fit in the current view and the user initiates scrolling themselves.
+This is mostly **FIXED** in commit [944be76](https://bitbucket.org/David_Clark/cwiki/commits/944be76cb96417b932e3b9520a070286b37f338c).
+But it still doesn't work on FireFox.

 Both areas should scroll independently, if at all.

 ## The Title Bar Should Never Scroll ##

 Similar to my experience with the Sidebar, I often find myself viewing the end of a long page and want to access one of the menu items.
-But it has scrolled off the top of the screen, and I have to go scrolling back to the top to use it. **FIXED**
+But it has scrolled off the top of the screen, and I have to go scrolling back to the top to use it.
+This is mostly **FIXED** in commit [944be76](https://bitbucket.org/David_Clark/cwiki/commits/944be76cb96417b932e3b9520a070286b37f338c).
+But it still doesn't work on FireFox.

 ## There Should be an Editing Toolbar at the Top of the Window ##